myexperiments-blog/myexperiments-blog.github.io/_drafts/2018-09-27-unix-privilege-escalation.md

 # Introduction

-When an attacker succeed to establish the initial foothold (gain access to a user with restricted privileges), he will seek for a way to increase his privileges (Gain access to an other user with more privileges).
+When an attacker succeeds to establish the initial foothold (gain access to a user with restricted privileges), he will seek for a way to increase his privileges (Gain access to another user with more privileges).
 We call this action a privilege escalation.
-It can happen in all sort of application or systems, in this article we only describe the unix system escalation.
+It can happen in all sort of applications or systems.
+This article will only describe it in the Linux system.

-Before to go forward we must think like an attacker for hunderstanding the importance of securing a machine to a privilege escalation.

-What an attacker may want from our system ?
-He may want to :
-- steal some sensitive data
-- use the hacked system to access to an other one
-- want to use our system for pivot to others.

-In all theses cases after he will gain access to the machine he will need to secure his access.
-He do not want to reused the vulnerability each time he want to connect to your system it will be to noisy and it will let anyone who find the vulnerability access to the machine for this reason most of the time attacker's patch the vulnerability they used.
-So he will have to install a backdoor.
-A rootkit will be the best choice for him to secured his access.
-But for install a rootkit or any kind of hidden backdoor he will need to be administrator before.
-So he will need to find a privilege escalation attack on the system from the user he first get for gain superior privilege.

-This article will try to give a complete overview of all unix privilege escalation technics.
+This article will try to give a complete overview of all Linux privilege escalation techniques.
 Do not hesitate to share with us your techniques in the comments.

-For helping you to gather information on a unix computer you can use this cool script [unix-privesc-check](http://pentestmonkey.net/tools/audit/unix-privesc-check), which can be very useful.
+For helping you to gather information you can use this script [unix-privesc-check](http://pentestmonkey.net/tools/audit/unix-privesc-check).

-# Unix privilege escalation scopes
+# Linux privilege escalation

-This article separate the local unix privilege escalation in different scopes: kernel, deamon and process, password mining, sudo, cron and file permission.
-Foreach I will gave you  commands for information gasthering, I will explain how to gain an escalation privilege with the information you collect, and finnaly I will give you the remediation.
+This article separates the local Linux privilege escalation in different scopes: kernel, process, mining credentials, sudo, cron, NFS, and file permission.
+For each, I will give a quick overview, some good practices, some information gathering commands, and I will explain how an attacker can gain a privilege escalation.

 ## Kernel

 ### Kernel privilege escalation overview

-Kernel privilege escalation are made with kernel exploit, and generally give the root access.
+A kernel privilege escalation is done with a kernel exploit, and generally give the root access.

 There is no way to completely avoid a kernel privilege escalation.
 But some good practices are good to know.
-The first one is to always being aware about security reports and keeping your system up to date.
+The first one is to always be aware about security reports and keeping your system up to date.

 For a kernel privilege escalation the attacker will use a kernel exploit.
 For that he will need three conditions: